pale-ale/clickqt_practical/README.md

 With this you can map your own click types to specific QtWidgets of your choice if this is your choice.
 # Support
 ClickQt also supports the click extension to structure options of click commands in option groups (https://click-option-group.readthedocs.io/en/latest/).
+This extension is supported by generating collapsible sections for the option groups to see the structuring of the options.
 # Limitations

 Currently clickqt only supports the built-in features from click.
 This means that any user defined behaviour (e.g., custom ParamTypes / Commands / Contexts) will propably not work as expected.
 Furthermore, clickqt handles envvar options diffently from click.
 In particular clickqt always splits the envvar whereas click does this dependent on the ParamType.
 Future releases will take these issues into account.
+In the current stage of clickQt the special cases of option groups are not supported i.e MutuallyExclusiveOptionGroup (https://click-option-group.readthedocs.io/en/latest/tutorial.html#behavior-and-relationship-among-options).

 # Acknowledgments